 3. Have a waiting area that does not interfere with regular in-patient functions.

 4. Provide clinic patients with the most direct route to and from the treatment room.

 (a) The business and administrative management of the geriatric outpatient nurse clinic must

 shall be under the management control of the nursing home facility administrator.
 This must shall include, but not be limited to, maintenance of the following written records.

-1. Clinic financial records must be prepared by a recognized system of accounting used to accurately reflect details of the business and include adequate documentation of all transactions
+1. Clinic financial records must be a recognized system of accounting used to accurately reflect details of the business and include adequate documentation of all transactions

 identifying all income by source and describe all expenditures by category in such a manner as to be suitable by community recognized procedure.